FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th March 2022.md

 1-10 Cois na Feile, Abbeyfeale, Co.
 Limerick, to Clúid Housing Association, for the sum of

-€1,270 (€127 per unit) – Clúid Housing Association shall be liable for legal and other costs that--- 10
+€1,270 (€127 per unit) – Clúid Housing Association shall be liable for legal and other costs that
+---
+10

 may arise from the acquisition and disposal and will be subject to the covenants and